-- The Big Bad in Men In Black II is a form of a plant and takes form of a Victoria's Secret model.
+- The villain in Men in Black II is a form of a plant and takes form of a Victoria's Secret model.

 - The Sentries from Maleficent, who guard the Moors from human invaders.
 They take the form of tall, wooden soldiers, with demonic faces, and ride on huge boars.

 - Creepshow has Stephen King playing a bumpkin who touched a meteor turning into a plant creature, but it wasn't a pleasant thing.

 - As mentioned in Comic Books, Groot from Guardians of the Galaxy is a tree-shaped alien.

 - The Witch Queen of The Last Witch Hunter looks like a tree in human shape and has When Trees Attack as her weapon of choice.